top of page

 DOMAIN is a 2v2 multiplayer map I created in Halo's level editor.
 This time I took a different approach - instead of deriving its design from a particular creative concept, I tailored it to a target audience, like a product.
 I made this map specially for my friend group that has a certain preference in shooters.
 The result exceeded my expectations: the experience ended up being genuinely engaging, despite us not being familiar with the Halo Franchise.

 It's also a project where research ended up being quite significant.
-I previously explored three other level editors before settling on Forge and I also spent some time exploring the history of arena shooters and as well as why they are no longer prevalent on the market.
+I previously explored three other level editors before settling on Forge, and I also spent some time exploring the history of arena shooters and as well as why they are no longer prevalent on the market.

 Team: 1 person Tools: Halo Infinite (Forge) Roles: Research, Design, Testing Duration: ~3 weeks